 How to Become an Orthopedic Technician in 5 Steps

 Orthopedic technicians help doctors and orthopedic surgeons in acute and clinical settings with tasks such as removing casts and splints.
+They may also help physicians in adjusting joints and bones.
+In some cases they may also help physicians design orthopedic devices.
+They then may be responsible for helping patients learn how to use these devices, while keeping records of how patients adjust to using them as well as their satisfaction.
+This data is helpful when creating future orthopedic devices.
 The following chart gives you an overview about a career as an orthopedic technician.

 |Degree Required||Post-secondary certificate or associate's degree|